Gas leak prompts evacuations at Chula Vista retirement home

 Officials believe the gas break was caused by a golf cart hitting the line.

-Most residents affected by the leak have been asked to shelter-in-place, CVFD said, the evacuation orders were minimal.
+Most residents affected by the leak were simply asked to shelter-in-place, CVFD said — the evacuation orders were minimal.